godfrey0/resume-1/README.md

 BOND
 - an award granted by the Government of the Republic of Singapore for
 - - Course of Study granted to the Government by Tel Aviv, Israel with
-- - 6-years scholarship bond
+- - 6 years scholarship bond
 -

 AWARDS